fabianhaef/booked-dev/FEATURE_IMPLEMENTATION_PLAN.md

 ### Overview

 **Current State**: Employees can be linked to Craft users and can access the Control Panel with appropriate permissions.
+A read-only schedules display has been implemented in the CP Employee edit page showing working hours assigned to each employee.

 **Goal**: Provide a dedicated frontend portal where employees can manage their own schedules, view appointments, update availability, and block out dates without needing CP access.